 Origin provides an embedded Python environment so that you can run Python in Origin.
-Origin supports command line execution from the Script Window, or the running of .py files.
-To access Origin from Python, you can use the supplied
+Origin supports command line execution of Python code from the Python Console or Origin's Code Builder IDE.
+The current embedded Python version is version 3.8.3.

-Note: For more information on integrated usage of Origin and Python, refer to the LabTalk Scripting Guide: Help: Programming: LabTalk > LabTalk Scripting Guide > Working with Python.
+Note: For more information on integrated usage of Origin and Python, see the Python book in the Origin Help Files.

 Sample files can be found in the \Samples\Python folder of your Origin software.

 Origin supports running R commands in the Origin environment.
 You can issue R commands in the Script Window or from the built-in R Console, or you can run .R files.
-All releases of R are supported.
+All releases of R are supported up through version